-Your answers are treated with care and with full respect for your privacy.
+All answers are treated with care and with full respect for your privacy.
 The information collected is used for statistical and research purposes only and will be dealt with according to the principles of the 1998 Data Protection Act.
-The Scottish Government and ScotCen guarantee that the survey results will not be published in a form that can reveal your identity and that no attempts will be made to identify individuals from their answers.
-Your name and address will only be known to the ScotCen research team unless you give your consent for it to be passed on.
+The Scottish Government and ScotCen guarantee that the survey results will not be published in a form that can reveal anyone's identity and that no attempts will be made to identify individuals from their answers.
+Your child's name and address will only be known to the ScotCen research team unless you give your written consent for it to be passed on.
 The Scottish Government, or other research organisations, with the permission of the Scottish Government, might then invite you to take part in a further health-related study.

-If you agree and give us your written consent, your NHS health records, including information about in-patient or out-patient visits or diagnosis, will be linked with your survey answers.
-This increases the value of the information you provide.
-This is done in such a way that no data which can identify you or any other individual will be released.
+If you agree and give us your written consent, the information provided in this survey about your child's NHS health records, including information about in-patient or out-patient visits or diagnosis, will be linked to your survey answers.
+This increases the value of the information provided.
+This is done in such a way that no data which can identify you, your child or any other individual will be released.

-If you were to decide at a later date that you no longer wanted the information collected about you to be used in the survey then it would be deleted.
+If you were to decide at a later date that you no longer wanted the information collected about your child to be used in the survey then it would be deleted.